GoshaNice/HW_TTS_2023/README.md

 ### On test-clean:

+The phonemes to synthesize should be in "test_data_folder/input.txt"

 ```shell
 make synthesize
 ```

-The file "output_test_clean.json" with results will be in the root on repository
+The results will be in "results/"

 ## Run any other python script: